-As we try to avoid spreading a strange new illness, we find ourselves spending a lot more time together at home.
+We find ourselves spending a lot more time together at home as we try to avoid spreading a new coronavirus.
 Emotional health skills are more important now than ever.
 How well we meet the challenges ahead depends a lot on how we learn to support each other.

 How Parents Can Support Emotional Health as a Family